Short answer

 • Can overlook personal experiences of impairment

 Many disabled activists now use a social-relational model, which recognises both lived impairment and social barriers, while still rejecting blame and medicalisation.
+Read the academic paper Some Things Never Seem to Change: Further Towards an Affirmation Model for a deeper exploration of how thinking about disability models has evolved.

 How the Social Model shows up in law